manoelpqueiroz/galactipy/.gitlab/merge_request_templates/Priority Patching.md

 - [ ] The change is as small as possible;
 - [ ] The root cause of the issue is addressed without workarounds;
-- [ ] The change either:
+- The change: <!-- Pick only one -->
-  - Does not require any addition or modification to unit tests;
+  - [ ] Does not require any addition or modification to unit tests;
-  - Modifies Cookiecutter pre-gen and/or post-gen hooks, with proper tests being added;
+  - [ ] Modifies Cookiecutter pre-gen and/or post-gen hooks, with proper tests being added;
 - [ ] The commit history is logical;
 - [ ] The commit history applies the proper Gitmoji;
 - [ ] The commit title applies imperative mood;